-What can help us come out of THE BOX of the Inward Mindset and apply an Outward Mindset is our Self-Awareness.
-When we stop looking at how other people are making our lives difficult, how they're "that bad person" and we're the "poor ones," and focus on our efforts to apply the Outward Mindset, that is all we need to help us stay out of THE BOX.
+What can help us come out of THE BOX of the Self-focused Mindset and apply an Impact-focused Mindset is our Self-Awareness.
+When we stop looking at how other people are making our lives difficult, how they're "that bad person" and we're the "poor ones," and focus on our efforts to apply the Impact-focused Mindset, that is all we need to help us stay out of THE BOX.

 See people.
 Seeing other people as people means considering their needs, objectives, and challenges.
 It means being curious about what makes them who they are and what matters to them.

 Adjust efforts.
 Adjusting efforts means directing our actions toward being more helpful to others after considering their needs, objectives, and challenges.